This post may contain affiliate links, for more information see DISCLOSURES

-FIRE principles allow me the flexibility to take vacation, even when I don’t have a job.
+FIRE principles allow me the flexibility to take a vacation, even when I don’t have a job.

 So, I’m going to do what feels best for my family in the immediate, though, I may kick myself if I really can’t find a job in the longer run.